chrisalv27/StarWay/proposal.md

 # StarWay

 ## Project Overview
-Starway is a astrology application that solves the problem of information resource for anyone interesting in astrology.
+Starway is a astrology application that can be used as a source of information for anyone interested in astrology.
 Starway aims to give the user a basic start to understanding their sign as well as their interactions to other signs in the zodiac.
 The information can taken to a proffesional reader or shared with peers.
+The information can also be used as a starting point to someone looking into astrology as a interest, hobby, or career.

+## Features
-As a person, I want to be able to see my zodiac sign because it is a interest to see how my zodiac interacts to other people in my family or circle of friends.
+As a user, I want to be able to see my zodiac sign and description because it is a interest to see how it interacts with other people in my family or circle of friends.

-As a user, I want to be able to see my birth chart and be able to take it to a proffesional astrologer or medium.
+As a user, I want to be able to see my birth chart and be able to take it to a professional astrologer for a in-depth reading.

 ## Data Models
 - User Birth - Holds user birthdate